sweetld/silver-bars/README.md

 ways, just implement the one which seems most reasonable to you and if you could provide a short (once sentence) reasoning why you choose this way and not another one, it would be great.

-Don’t over engineer the solution
+- Don’t over engineer the solution
-Keep it simple
+- Keep it simple
-Make sure it’s tested
+- Make sure it’s tested
-If you make any assumptions, then make sure you include them in the readme file They like simple, clean, declarative tested-driven code Code should be production quality
+- If you make any assumptions, then make sure you include them in the readme file
+- They like simple, clean, declarative tested-driven code
+- Code should be production quality
-They like to see some demonstration of OOP principles
+ -They like to see some demonstration of OOP principles